telerik/kendo-ui-core/docs/aspnet-mvc/vs-integration/introduction.md

 The extensions handle the following major points:

-* Project Creation and Configuration Wizards&mdash;web asset management, adding the required settings to `web.config`, changing the theme.
+* Project [Creation]({% slug newprojectwizards_visualstudio_aspnetmvc %}) and [Configuration]({% slug projectwizardconfig_visualstudio_aspnetmvc %}) Wizards &mdash; web asset management, adding the required settings to `web.config`, changing the theme.
-* Project Upgrade&mdash;upgrading Telerik UI for ASP.NET MVC to a new version.
+* Project [Upgrade]({% slug projectwizardupgrade_visualstudio_aspnetmvc %}) &mdash; upgrading Telerik UI for ASP.NET MVC to a new version.

 The Telerik UI for ASP.NET MVC Visual Studio Extensions are distributed with the Telerik UI for ASP.NET MVC installer.
-They support Visual Studio 2010, 2012 and 2013, which handle ASP.NET MVC 3, 4, and 5 applications.
+They support Visual Studio 2010, 2012, 2013 and 2015, which handle ASP.NET MVC 4 and 5 applications.

 > **Important**
 >